NYPD officer who was shot on Christmas Eve survived because of his bulletproof vest

 One officer was struck in the back -- but the bulletproof vest kept the bullet from penetrating the officer, Shea said as he held up the vest.

-Other officers responding to the incident saw the 20-year-old suspect fire his weapon, and two officers fired at least seven shots towards the suspect, Shea said.
+Other officers responding to the incident saw the 20-year-old suspect fire his weapon, and two officers fired at least seven shots toward the suspect, Shea said.
 A short foot pursuit ensued, and officers were able to apprehend the suspect in the span of one to two blocks, he said.
 The man was not injured.

+The suspect, William Moss, was arrested on Friday morning and charged with attempted murder, assault, criminal use of a firearm, criminal possession of a weapon and reckless endangerment.

-Speaking at Kings County Hospital on Thursday, de Blasio said the officer, whose name was not released, was treated for his injuries and is in a little pain.
-He is otherwise in "extremely good spirits" and was expected to leave the hospital shortly.
+Speaking at Kings County Hospital, de Blasio said the officer, whose name was not released, was treated for his injuries.
+He was released from the hospital early Friday morning, said NYPD Officer Jason Correa.

 "Because the NYPD was there, that woman is alive right now," de Blasio said.
 "Because our officer put himself in harm's way -- an innocent woman is alive tonight."